vigorcrust/cloud-testbed/README.md

 - as fast as possible to create & destroy
 - fairly cheap
 - easy to modify & extend
+- as little requirements needed as possible

-## Base tech stack
+## Tech stack

+- GitHub
+- Terraform
+- Hetzner Cloud
-- kubernetes
+- Kubermatic KubeOne
-- github
+- GoDaddy-DNS

 ## Cloud provider